-While failing to reach a consensus position on the matter of valuing Capacity Credits for Intermittent Generation, the REGWG supported the proposal that the IMO would recommend a way forward to the MAC.
+While failing to reach a consensus position on the matter of valuing Capacity Credits for Intermittent Generation, the REGWG supported the proposal that the IMO would recommend a way forward to the MAC3.
 The IMO has indicated to the MAC that it proposes to submit a rule change proposal based on Proposal 1 - the Office of Energy 'compromise' methodology.

-Griffin, along with a number of other stakeholders with considerable interests in maintaining a viable investment environment in the SWIS, as well as ensuring long term system reliability, believes that the compromise methodology of Proposal 1 will create unnecessary distortions in the market.
-Importantly, we believe that:
+Griffin Energy notes that itself - along with a number of other stakeholders with considerable interests in maintaining a viable investment environment in the SWIS, as well as ensuring long term system reliability - consider that the compromise methodology of Proposal 1 will create unnecessary distortions in the market.
+Importantly, Griffin Energy considers that:

-- The MMA Proposals 2A and 2B provide an explicit mechanism that will self regulate the contribution of intermittent generation to system peak periods in the SWIS.
-If an intermittent facility fails to produce energy during the periods when most required (i.e. when scheduled generation is at peak output under the LSG concept - likely during summer peak demand periods), then the quantity of capacity credits allocated to the facility will be reduced and other generation facilities (or DSM) will be required to meet the IMO demand forecast. - 2.
-The issue of system reliability, in the face of an expected increase in intermittent generation in the SWIS, it better managed through re-setting the system reserve margin and/or the expected energy shortfall limits.
-This will have the same effect of decreasing the quantity of capacity credits to intermittent facilities in that a greater capital stock of generation (or DSM) will be required to meet the same IMO demand forecast, but without distorting the market for, or disincentivising investment in intermittent generation in the SWIS.
+The MMA Proposals 2A and 2B provide an explicit mechanism that will self regulate the contribution of intermittent generation to system peak periods in the SWIS.
+If an intermittent facility fails to produce energy during the periods when most required (i.e. when scheduled generation is at peak output under the LSG concept - likely during summer peak demand periods), then the quantity of capacity credits allocated to the facility will be reduced and other generation facilities (or DSM) will be required to meet the IMO demand forecast.